 External scholarships may be available under special circumstances to partners are unable to take courses through Saint Louis University.
 This includes 1818 Advanced College Credit Program adjunct instructors who are provisionally approved or who are working to meet requirements to apply for the program.

 Special circumstances most often include the geographical distance of a partner high school from the SLU campus or that SLU does not offer a graduate program in the discipline they are looking to teach.

 External scholarships can only cover tuition costs at another institution up to the cost of nine graduate credit hours at SLU per academic year.

 Please note: Individuals will need to upload a copy of the tuition bill via the form to be reimbursed

-Each high school instructor has access to an appointed SLU faculty member as a resource.
+Each 1818 adjunct has access to an appointed SLU faculty member as a resource.
 These liaisons can offer guidance, answer questions, provide colleague support and give feedback for teaching SLU courses.